 - If one (1) of the sets is not correct (e.g. evident execution of three turns) but the rotations and/or features have been performed, the traveling sequence will be called with one (1) level less (e.g. if it was a level 3, it will be called level 2).
-If two (2) of the sets are executed with clear three turns then the level will be no higher Level Base. - If there is a full stop in between the sets. - Pushing with toe-stop before the traveling starts or during the steps-turns in between set. - Not executing at least 2 steps in between sets.
+If two (2) of the sets are executed with clear three turns then the level will be no higher Level Base. - If there is a full stop in between the sets. - Pushing with toe-stop during the three steps-turns allowed in between set. - If there are more than three (3) steps/turns between the sets. - If there are excess rotations.
+Reduce one level per $\frac{1}{2}$ rotation in excess. - If there are features presented from more different groups than required for the maximum level of the category. - Note: Regardless of the number of cumulative errors noted above, the Technical Panel cannot reduce the element lower than level Base.